Azure/logicapps/github-sample/README.md

 - Uses the `Scripts/Generate-Connections.ps1` script to generate a `connections.json` file
 - Dynamically retrieve the publish profile of the Logic App environment
-- Runs `dotnet build` to generate zip of project
+- Copy and zip files into deployment artifact
-- Publishes project to Logic App using the Azure Functions Github Action
+- Publishes artifact to Logic App using the Azure Functions Github Action

 > #### Note on `Generate-Connections.ps1`